soumajitverse/Grocery_app/README.md

 - Triggered when user registers a new account
 - Contains 6-digit OTP for email verification
-- OTP valid for 10 minutes (configurable)
+- OTP valid for 15 minutes
 - User must verify email before account activation
 - Professional HTML email template with branding